-The ESG working group re-examined and updated the Group's sustainability issues pool by taking into account the Group's business development direction in FY2022 and the materiality issues of previous years, comparing and analysing the direction of concern of the same industry, and making reference to international guidelines for report writing.
-Based on the Group's business operation and management highlights during the Reporting Period, the Group incorporated the issues on "use of new and renewable energy or clean energy", "waste management and classification", "environmental education, publicity and practice", "innovative curriculum development", "customer complaint handling mechanism", "customer privacy protection", "occupational health and safety", "protection of students' physical and mental health", "diversity and equal opportunity", "operational risk control and management", "teaching quality control and management" in the sustainable issue pool during the ESG Reporting Period.
-The Group's sustainability issues pool, after being reviewed and updated during the Reporting Period, comprises 11 environmental issues and 16 social issues.
+The ESG working group re-examined and updated the Group's sustainability issues pool by taking into account the Group's business development direction in FY2023 and the materiality issues of previous years, comparing and analysing the direction of concern of the same industry, and making reference to international guidelines for report writing.
+Based on the Group's business operation and management highlights during the Reporting Period, the Group's sustainability issues pool, after being reviewed and updated during the Reporting Period, comprises 11 environmental issues and 16 social issues.

-The Group's sustainability issues for FY2022 are shown in the following table:
+The Group's sustainability issues for FY2023 are shown in the following table:

-Envi ronmental Issues Social Issues 1.
+Envi ronmental Issues Soci al Issues 1.
 Exhaust emission and management 1.
 Employment policy 2.
-Wastewater discharge and management 2.
+Wastewater Discharge and management 2.
 Labour standards 3.
-Solid waste disposal and management 3.
+Solid Waste Disposal and management 3.
 Teaching service and product responsibility 4.
 Water source and water efficiency 4.
 Supply chain management 5.
-Energy use and efficiency# 5.
+Energy use and efficiency 5.
 Customer complaint handling mechanism 6.
-GHG emission and management# 6.
-Customer privacy protection# 7.
+GHG emission and management 6.
+Customer privacy protection 7.
 Use of new and renewable or clean energy 7.
-Anti-corruption and whistle-blowing procedures# 8.
-Environmental education, publicity and practice# 8.
+Anti-corruption and whistle-blowing procedures 8.
+Environmental education, publicity and practice 8.
 Diversity and equal opportunity 9.
 Management of environment and natural resources 9.
 Staff development and training 10.
-Climate change# 10.
-Occupational health and safety# 11.
+Climate change 10.
+Occupational health and safety 11.
 Waste management and classification 11.
-Safe and healthy teaching environment# 12.
-Protection of students' physical and mental health# 13.
-Teaching quality control and management# 14.
-Innovative course development# 15.
+Safe and healthy teaching environment 12.
+Protection of students' physical and mental health 13.
+Teaching quality control and management 14.
+Innovative course development 15.
 Operational risk control and management 16.
 Community participation and contribution